-Hobbits enjoyed as many as 6 meals a day, so make sure that your festivities include a good amount of food.
+Hobbits enjoyed as many as six meals a day, so make sure that your festivities include a good amount of food.
 Known for their well-stocked pantries, Hobbits never miss a chance to sit down among friends and share a good meal and lively conversation.

-Represent one of the peaceful pursuits of hobbits by giving gifts and sharing in the spirit of community.
-Simple, creative gifts, such as toys, jewelry, and small musical instruments are perfect tokens to remember the festivities.
+Represent one of the peaceful pursuits of Hobbits by giving gifts and sharing in the spirit of community.
+Simple, creative gifts, such as toys, jewelry and small musical instruments are perfect tokens for the festivities.

-In the spirit of hobbits, throw caution to the wind, and step out from your cozy household and explore the world.
-Whether it be a short walk in a new neighborhood or a trip to Cambodia, experience the thrill of the unknown, just like a Baggins.
+In the spirit of Hobbits, throw caution to the wind and step out from your cozy household.
+Whether it be a short walk in a new neighborhood or a trip to Cambodia, experience the thrill of the unknown — just like a Baggins.
+Explore the world!

 "The Battle of The Five Armies" holds the world record for the longest fight sequence in a film, at 45 minutes in the theatrical version.

-All of the dwarves' beards and hair were made of real yak hair.
+All of the dwarfs' beards and hair were made of real yak hair.
 Some of the wig and beard combinations cost the makeup department upwards of $10,000.

 The first roar the audience hears from Smaug is actually a sound-bite of the SFX Director's seven-year-old daughter making a roaring noise.
-It was manipulated and corrected to sound like a dragon and was put in the movie.
+It was manipulated and corrected to sound like a dragon in the movie.

 During a midnight screening in Sao Paulo, Brazil, one of the cinema's speakers broke after Smaug's first roar.

-In the land of Middle-earth, filled with dragons, trolls, elves, magic, and danger, there is never an end to the fun and trouble.
-Enjoy an adventure that will make your imagination explode.
+In the land of Middle-earth, filled with dragons, trolls, elves, magic and danger, there's never an end to the fun and trouble.
+Enjoy an adventure that will make your imagination explode!

 Hobbits are loyal